Skip to main content

 Arrangement

-This collection contains letters from Mary K. Borkowski to Jacqueline Fowler arranged in chronological order by date.
-Additionally this collection contains two folders containing loose and undated materials such as news paper clippings, photographs and receipts.
+This collection contains letters from Mary K. Borkowski to Jacqueline Fowler arranged in chronological order by date as best as possible.
+Undated materials that were deposited 'loose' have been arranged by format.

 Immediate Source of Acquisition